-PTSA Programs
+PTSA Programs:

-- Membership: We Need you!
+- 1. Membership: We Need you!
 PTSA membership is open to parents, faculty, students and community leaders to support Wakefield PTSA, Wake County PTA and NC PTA programs, scholarships and goals.
 Membership forms are available at WHS (in the office) and online at www.wakefieldhsptsa.org.
 Follow us on Facebook or Twitter!
 We are happy to help promote school activities for our members in conjunction with other clubs and groups. - 2.
-Lamp of Knowledge: Wednesday, Thursday, and Friday mornings before 1st period.
-This program recognizes students who earned a 3.75 GPA or higher during the prior academic year.
+Lamp of Knowledge: Annually in September, the PTSA and the school recognize all students who earned a 3.75 GPA or higher during the prior academic year.
 Students receive a "W" letter and an academic pin.
 If a multiple year recipient, they receive a bar to add to their letter.
-A bagged breakfast "to-go" will be provided. - 3.
-Honor Roll: A and A/B Honor Roll certificates are distributed to students at the end of each semester. - 4.
-Senior Scholarships: PTSA provides academic, community service, AIM, PRIDE, 1st generation scholar and technical/vocation scholarships to seniors.
-Information is available in Students Services.
-We also help coordinate JTF scholarships. - 5.
-Hospitality: PTSA provides volunteers and funding for the Faculty Back to School Breakfast, Early Release Day Luncheons and Appreciation Week.
-This committee also helps coordinate Senior Reception. - 6.
-Wolverine of the Week: This committee works with the faculty committee in recognizing students with PRIDE cards.
-These cards are given to students that display characteristics and actions exemplifying the PRIDE matrix: Positive words and actions, Respect of self and others, Integrity and Honor, Displays Self-control and Excellence.
+A "grab-n-go" breakfast is also provided.

+- 3. Senior Scholarships: PTSA provides academic, activities and service, arts, community college and first generation scholarships to seniors.
+Information is available in Students Services as well as on our website. - 4.
+Hospitality: PTSA provides volunteers and funding for the Faculty Back to School Breakfast and Teacher Appreciation Week.
+This committee also helps coordinate the Senior Reception. - 5.
+Wolverine of the Week: Each week, the school recognizes students who have displayed characteristics and actions exemplifying the PRIDE matrix: positive words and actions, respect of self and others, integrity and honor, self-control and excellence by providing snacks, drinks, gift cards as well as some time to socialize outside the classroom.